Air pollution kills 1,200 children a year

 PLACES TO VISIT BEFORE YOU DIE

-Emeka umennabude says:
+1. Emeka umennabude

 It’s terrible the rate of death this air pollution cause to innocent citizens.
 Those incharge are just quiet about it…